VictorChecklov/Quaternion/README.md

 Simple implementation of quaternions

+In fact, The main part of this reposity is the Toturial.md, not the way I implement the quaternion.

+Anyway

 __This is my first venture into Computer Graphics, and I believe I'll learn something really cool__

 __You can read Tutorial.md for more information about Quaternions__